akashtripathi1/Akash-portfolio/readme.md

-This is readme file for the repository, lets see it on github
+# Student portfolio

+Hey there! this is a readme document about my portfolio.
+I will create my portfolio on HTML CSS which i will learn from Tanay Pratap.